10 fascinating facts about Taylor Swift we bet you didn't know

 For those who fought ‘The Great War’ and managed to score Taylor Swift’s Eras Tour tickets for Singapore (and the rest of her other stops), how does it feel to be God’s favourite child?
 Never in our ‘Wildest Dreams’ did we anticipate our ‘Lover’ to bless us with multiple shows across Asia.
 Ahead of her upcoming gigs, we dive into 10 fascinating facts about Taylor Swift that have left us intrigued and very much ‘Enchanted’.

 In the news for her global escapade, Swift’s musical journey has earned her a position on the list of the world’s most lucrative artists.
-According to a report by Pollstar, “conservative” figures suggest that the final gross income from her Eras tour alone would climb north of USD 1.4 billion.
-Pollstar even cites the online research group, QuestionPro, which estimates that the US leg alone would generate USD 5 billion in economic impact in the cities where she tours (“more than the gross domestic product of 50 countries”).
+According to a report by Pollstar, “conservative” figures suggest that the final gross income from her Eras tour alone would climb north of USD 1.4 billion (INR 1,14,91,634 crore approx.).
+Pollstar even cites the online research group, QuestionPro, which estimates that the US leg alone would generate USD 5 billion (INR 4,10,41,200 crore approx.) in economic impact in the cities where she tours (“more than the gross domestic product of 50 countries”).
 Talk about being ‘Untouchable‘!

 Ahead of her Eras Tour in Singapore, what are some facts about Taylor Swift you need to know?